tcassou/expectise/README.md

 This **Expect** module allows to mock and/or listen to API calls for the purposes of unit tests, assuming that a test database or API is not always available.

+## Install

+## Context Management

 ## Examples
 The following use cases are covered:

-* asserting that a method is called (the right number of times);
+* asserting that a method is called (the right number of times),
-* checking the arguments passed to a method;
+* checking the arguments passed to a method,
-* overriding a method so that it returns a given output when called;
+* overriding a method so that it returns a given output when called,
 * overriding a method so that it raises an exception when called.

 The above features can be combined too, as shown below.